Merv Hughes

 Mervyn Gregory Hughes (born 23 November 1961) is a former Australian cricketer.
 A right-arm fast bowler, he represented Australia in 53 Test matches between 1985 and 1994, taking 212 wickets.
 He played 33 One Day Internationals, taking 38 wickets.
 He took a hat-trick in a Test against the West Indies at the WACA in 1988–89.
 In 1993, he took 31 wickets in the Ashes series against England.
 He was a useful lower-order batsman, scoring two half-centuries in Tests and over 1,000 runs in all.
 He also represented the Victorian Bushrangers, Essex in English county cricket, the ACT Comets and Australia A in the World Series Cup.

 Childhood

 Hughes was born in Euroa, Victoria.
-He started kindergarten in Apollo Bay and his first year at school came when the family went back to Euroa.
-Organised sport began in 3rd grade at Werribee.
+He attended kindergarten in Apollo Bay before the family moved back to Euroa before his first year at school.
+He began organised sport in 3rd grade at Werribee.
 In 5th grade, he pestered his father to be allowed to join football at Werribee where he held his own, despite the fact that he was one of the smallest players when out of his age group.
 Hughes' enthusiasm for sport was described as "unquenchable."